 On Aug 1st, Dior has become the first luxury brand to sell top-end bags on WeChat, the most popular messaging and social network in China.
-The French luxury brand released the limited edition of “Lady Dior” bag at the price of 28,000 Yuan or $4,210, and it was already sold out on the next Day.
+The French luxury brand released the limited edition of the “Lady Dior” bag at the price of 28,000 Yuan or $4,210, and it was already sold out on the next Day.
 Luxury to sell via WeChat eCommerce has become a reality.

 How Everything Started